 The form module allows users to select a form to add to a page.
 It is used to capture contact information from visitors to your website.
 It is available as a module that can be added to content and templates created with landing pages, website pages, and blog pages.

-Please note: forms can't be added to email templates.
+Please note: forms can not be added to email templates.

 The form module allows you to: